 - Added a Readme file to recognise contributors to the project.
-I’ve tried to include everyone, but probably many are missing, so get in touch if you’re name’s not on the list.
+I’ve tried to include everyone, but probably many are missing, so get in touch if your name’s not on the list.

 - NuGet package and CodePlex download now use the release build (No more Debug.Asserts if you forget to dispose stuff)

 - Lots of bugfixes, including a concerted effort to close off as many issues in the CodePlex issue tracker as possible.

 - MP3 decoder now flushes on reposition, fixing a potential issue with leftover sound playing when you stop, reposition and then play again.

 - MP3FileReader allows pluggable frame decoders, allowing you to choose the DMO one, or use a fully managed decoder (hopefully more news on this in the near future)

 - WMA Nuget Package (NAudio.Wma) for playing WMA files.
 Download here.

 - For the full history, you can read the commit notes on CodePlex.